 - Dental Work 2 weeks before and 3 months after surgery.
-In case of dental emergencies, during this time, you will need to be pre-medicated with antibiotics. - NO Flu Shots - 2 weeks before and up to 3 months after surgery - Medications - 7 days prior to surgery, all patients must stop medications that thin or anti-coagulate the blood; such as: Ibuprofen (Advil or Motrin), Aspirin, naproxen (Aleve), nabumetone (Relafen) and all other anti-inflammatory medications that affect blood clotting. - 7 days prior to surgery stop all over-the-counter herbs, supplements such as Fish Oil, Co-Q10 and Saw Palmetto, all vitamins and minerals.
+In case of dental emergencies, during this time, you will need to be pre-medicated with antibiotics. - Medications - 7 days prior to surgery, all patients must stop medications that thin or anti-coagulate the blood; such as: Ibuprofen (Advil or Motrin), Aspirin, naproxen (Aleve), nabumetone (Relafen) and all other anti-inflammatory medications that affect blood clotting. - 7 days prior to surgery stop all over-the-counter herbs, supplements such as Fish Oil, Co-Q10 and Saw Palmetto, all vitamins and minerals.
 You may restart them post-op Day 1.
 Phen Phen must be stopped 14 days prior to surgery. - Special arrangements may be required before you stop blood thinners such as: Coumadin, Plavix, Eliquis, Pradaxa, Arixtra and Xarelto.
 Contact your prescribing physician for instructions on discontinuing use. - DO NOT take pain medication with alcohol, recreational drugs, etc. - NO driving while taking any narcotics - NO Elective Medical & Surgical Procedures 90 days from date of surgery.
 Call the office before going to emergency room.